On the effective version of Serre's open image theorem: An effective isogeny theorem for elliptic curves

-Assuming the reader is familiar with the notion of ramification in number fields, let us recall what it means for a prime number $p$ to ramify in an infinite algebraic extension $K/\Q$.
-A \textit{chain of subfields} of $K$ is a sequence $(K_n)_{n=1}^\infty$ of subfields of $K$, each of finite degree, for which

-The extension $K/\Q$ is \textit{unramified at} $p$ if there exists a chain of subfields $(K_n)$ of $K$ such that for each $n$, the extension $K_n/\Q$ is unramified at $p$.
-Otherwise, we say that $p$ \textit{ramifies} in $K/\Q$.
-From this definition, it is straightforward to show that $K/\Q$ is unramified at $p$ if and only if every subfield of $K$ that is a finite extension of $\Q$ is unramified at $p$.

-We now recall Serre and Tate's extension of the criterion of N\'{e}ron--Ogg--Shafarevich to abelian varieties, from which our desired description of ramified primes in $\Q(A[\ell^\infty])/\Q$ readily follows.
+We now recall Serre and Tate's extension of the criterion of N\'{e}ron--Ogg--Shafarevich to abelian varieties in order to specify which primes ramify in the infinite degree algebraic extension $\Q(A[\ell^\infty])/\Q$.

 \begin{theorem} Let $A/\Q$ be an abelian variety.
 For a prime number $p$, the following are equivalent: \begin{enumerate} \item $A$ has good reduction at $p$, \item $\Q(A[m])/\Q$ is unramified at $p$ for each positive integer $m$, not divisible by $p$, and \item $\Q(A[m])/\Q$ is unramified at $p$ for infinitely many positive integers $m$, not divisible by $p$. \end{enumerate} \end{theorem} \begin{proof} See \cite[Theorem 1]{ST1968}. \end{proof}